iwantmyname/blog/_posts/2014-05-13-celebrating-100000-domains-at-iwantmyname.md

 <!-- /excerpt -->

-From a company perspective, we're thrilled to have achieved this as a bootstrapped startup from a remote corner of the world (in case you didn't know, we are `we're` based in Wellington, New Zealand).
+From a company perspective, we're thrilled to have achieved this as a bootstrapped startup from a remote corner of the world (in case you didn't know, we're based in Wellington, New Zealand).
 However, we very much see ourselves as an international company, with 90% of our customers being from overseas.

 And that brings us to the people who made all this possible: our customers.
 It's inspiring to see your ideas coming to life—the countless Tumblr sites making us laugh, blogs we're reading every day, great apps from great developers, shops selling awesome t-shirts and designers blowing the interwebs away with their artwork.
 You are the reason we get up every morning (and stay up late).
 Thank you so much!